edgepointlearning/edgepointlearning.github.io/collections/_posts/2019-05-29-accessible-elearning-programs.md

 Far from just checking email and connecting via social media, the internet today is a crucial part of our lives in both work and leisure, but for some learners, a variety of disabilities prevent them from fully accessing resources related to the internet (including resources required by their jobs).
 If you think your employees aren’t facing challenges, think again.
 An estimated 10% of the population is [diagnosed with dyslexia](https://medium.com/@lauracatherineduggan/dyslexia-and-how-it-affects-your-web-design-baf29f85b336){:target="_blank"} (with many more undiagnosed), and an additional [12% of U.S. adults are disabled](https://www.pewresearch.org/fact-tank/2017/07/27/7-facts-about-americans-with-disabilities/){:target="_blank"} in another way.
 Chances are also good that you have employees with [hidden disabilities](http://www.ist.hawaii.edu/training/hiddendisabilities/05_hidden_disabilities.php){:target="_blank"} that need accommodation.
 This is how to create accessible eLearning programs for all of your employees.

 {% asset 'blog/2019/2019-05-29-accessible-elearning-programs-02.svg'
-  alt='12 percent of U.S. adults are disabled' class='marginTop marginBot' %}
+  alt='12 percent of U.S. adults are disabled' %}
 {: .wideImage }

 ## How to create accessible eLearning programs